nhack/graphql-fullstack/README.md

 #### GraphQL implementation details
 All the GraphQL queries for a certain type are stored in a single `.query` file: `todoQueries.graphql`.
 The `.query` file was loaded by using the [`systemjs-plugin-text`](https://github.com/systemjs/plugin-text).
-But loading text files with TypeScript it's tricky, that's why typing was needed in order to avoid compiling errors:
+But loading text files with TypeScript it's tricky, that's why a typing was needed in order to avoid compilation errors:

 ```typescript
 declare module '*!text' {